ardubev16/.dotfiles/README.md

 `install.sh` will do the following things:

-1. install nix packet manager
+1. install dependencies, check `install.sh` for full list
-1. install dependencies: zsh, antibody, git, neovim, tmux, stow, fzf, bat, gcc
 1. set zsh as default shell
 1. creates Antibody plugin bundle
 1. installs Neovim plugins
 1. ...(use stow to create simlinks for all configurations)

+## Other

+The function structure of `install.sh` is heavily inspired by the _pwndbg_ install script.